 The 2011 Breguet Classique 7787 Moon Phases collection is finally available in four versions with two sizes of the case and two finishes of the dial.
 All of them are offered strictly in 18-karat gold alloys of rose and white variety.

 Always staying true to traditions of the House, one of the oldest Swiss watchmakers tends to produce modestly-sized timepieces.

 Unlike the hordes of upstarts that try to draw the attention of the general public and press with scandalous, often unusable models, Breguet just doesn’t need to churn out extra-large monsters with their 48 mm cases made of some strange alloys used by the aerospace industry.

 Their new Breguet Classique 7787 Moon Phases collection, for example, is offered in slime and finely shaped rose gold cases 36 and 39 millimeters in diameter.

-Their modest size makes the new timepieces perfect companions for the members of the financial elite that have enough self-confidence as to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wristwatches.
+Their modest size makes the new timepieces perfect companions for the members of the financial elite that have enough self-confidence to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wristwatches.

 As usual, the collection sports finely fluted sides and classic-shaped, understated lugs that do not draw too much attention to themselves.

 Packed inside the cases are the home-made Calibre 591 DRL automatic movements.
-Like many of their “affordable” calibers, the mechanism is based on the relatively old Longines L990/Lemania 8815 family of movements (those, by the way, were among the first mass-production movements that featured a “high-speed” balance wheel that worked at a now de facto standard frequency of 28,800 vph,) but is heavily reworked and sports a number of modern gizmos that make it a lot more accurate and reliable than the base model that was first introduced by Lemania in late 1970s after the Quartz Revolution.
+Like many of their “affordable” calibers, the mechanism is based on the relatively old Longines L990/Lemania 8815 family of movements (those, by the way, were among the first mass-production movements that featured a “high-speed” balance wheel that worked at a now de facto standard frequency of 28,800 vph,) but is heavily reworked and sports a number of modern gizmos that make it a lot more accurate and reliable than the base model that was first introduced by Lemania in the late 1970s after the Quartz Revolution that upended the industry.

-Meticulously decorated, this ultra-slim engine features double-barrel design (yes, there is an extra spring-barrel over the “base” Caliber 591) and has its escapement and flat balance spring made of non-magnetic and lubricant-free silicon.
+Meticulously decorated, this ultra-slim engine features a double-barrel design (yes, there is an extra spring-barrel over the “base” Caliber 591) and has its escapement and flat balance spring made of non-magnetic and lubricant-free silicon.

 Of course, the 7787 Moon Phases‘ main point of attraction is its dial.